jcarenza/allisoncarenza/src/posts/friends-in-warm-places.md

 ---
-title: 'Friends in warm places&#8230;'
+title: 'Friends in warm places...'
-description: '<p>&nbsp; When Sally told me she was moving to south Florida for Matt&#8217;s job, I was disappointed, understanding, and happy&#8230; [&hellip;]</p>
+description: '<p>&nbsp; When Sally told me she was moving to south Florida for Matt&apos;s job, I was disappointed, understanding, and happy... [&hellip;]</p>
 '
 publishDate: 'Sep 13, 2012'
 author: 'Allison Carenza'
 heroImage: '/media/fowler4.jpg'
-alt: 'Friends in warm places&#8230;'
+alt: 'Friends in warm places...'
 slug: 'friends-in-warm-places'
 category: ['Family Pictures']
 tags: ['Family Photography','Family Pictures']
 ---

 <p>&nbsp;</p>
-<p style="text-align: center;">When Sally told me she was moving to south Florida for Matt&#8217;s job, I was disappointed, understanding, and happy&#8230; because she was moving somewhere warm, and let&#8217;s be honest, when you live in KC, you need friends in warm places.</p>
+<p style="text-align: center;">When Sally told me she was moving to south Florida for Matt&apos;s job, I was disappointed, understanding, and happy... because she was moving somewhere warm, and let&apos;s be honest, when you live in KC, you need friends in warm places.</p>
 <p style="text-align: center;">The move made me realize that distance, and time between seeing each other changed nothing in our relationship.
 However, the kids that I adore and value are growing up so fast!
-I&#8217;m just so glad we were able to grab some time while they were in town to capture some of these fleeting moments!</p>
+I&apos;m just so glad we were able to grab some time while they were in town to capture some of these fleeting moments!</p>
 <p><img class="aligncenter size-full wp-image-4274" title="fowler4" src="/media/fowler4.jpg" alt="" width="930" height="680" /></p>
 <p style="text-align: center;">Faith you are the most adorable.
 You are so close to my heart.  xoxo</p>
 <p><img class="aligncenter size-full wp-image-4273" title="fowler3" src="/media/fowler3.jpg" alt="" width="930" height="680" srcset="/media/fowler3.jpg 930w, /media/fowler3-300x219.jpg 300w, /media/fowler3-768x562.jpg 768w" sizes="(max-width: 930px) 100vw, 930px" /></p>